 **PLEASE NOTE: The AT Student Admission Committee makes recommendations to The Graduate School regarding admission status.
 The Graduate School reserves the right to reject the committee’s recommendation and/or require additional information from the student.

-The following documentation / certifications must be current and on file with the AT Program Director prior to beginning clinical rotations in the fall semester:
+The following documentation/certifications must be current and on file with the AT Program Director prior to beginning clinical rotations in the fall semester:

 - Evidence of current liability insurance coverage through the University’s Student Insurance Policy for Allied Health and Medical Field Work or equivalent personal policy.
-(Incoming students can purchase this policy through the University during AT Program orientation in August for $15.00).

 - A completed Student Medical/Immunization Form (PDF) to show evidence of all immunizations required by UNCG.
 Students who have not completed at least the first 2 shots of the HBV series will NOT be permitted to engage in clinical rotations.

-- Signed declaration of understanding and acceptance of all Program Policies and Procedures as delineated in the AT Program Student Handbook.
+- Signed Declaration of Understanding and acceptance of all Program Policies and Procedures as delineated in the AT Program Student Handbook.

 Students are responsible for all costs associated with their own health care and when obtaining immunizations and health certifications.
-Students are encouraged to have health insurance, and to be familiar with its provisions.

 Please review the AT Program Student Handbook for other pertinent policies and procedures.